Jscrambler 101 — Self-Healing

 This time, we’re going to dive into a new Jscrambler layer: Self-Healing.
 We'll explain how Self-Healing works, why it's a valuable layer, how you can set it up, and in which cases you should use it.

-As you may be aware, one of our main protective layers is Self-Defending, which does an integrity check to the app during runtime, breaking it whenever a debugging or tampering attempt is detected.
+As you may be aware, one of our main protective layers is Self-Defending, which does an integrity check on the app during runtime, breaking it whenever a debugging or tampering attempt is detected.
 With the need for more anti-tampering features in mind, in Jscrambler 6.1 we released a new anti-tampering layer: Self-Healing.

 As an added benefit, Self-Healing's behavior is likely to frustrate attackers even more when they’re trying to debug or tamper with the app.
 The application will only break in extreme tampering scenarios.